Nitschey/music-sorter/README.md

 ### **overview**
-a very simple python music sorter for music downloaded from youtube
+a very simple & minimalistic python music sorter for music downloaded from youtube via yt-dlp
-I use it for my small home file server, so it's tailored to that case
-it's not trying to be a "fit-all" solution
+I use it for my small home file server, so it's tailored to that case - it's not trying to be a "fit-all" solution

 ### **usage**
 1. create folders with band names, it doesn't do that automatically (yet?)